 The literary style of the book is literal, historical narrative.
 The tone is matter-of-fact, even when describing obvious miracles.
 People and places are named in real-world context, with nothing “once upon a time” or “in a galaxy far, far away”.

 This book is a continuation from Exodus and Leviticus.
 It gets its name from the census counts that it describes, along with several other lists and inventories.
 It documents how God led His chosen people to their promised homeland of Canaan.
 What should have been a relatively short, straight, joyous journey with their God turned into grumbling, griping, sin, punishment, forgiveness — lather, rinse, repeat — for forty years until they had finally settled down enough to inherit their land.
-The book includes all eight of the major themes presented in this article series.
+The book includes all five of the major themes presented in this article series.

 Starting With a Census